|

 and breathtaking in its immensity.
 Rock stratas

-of purples, pinks and greys stretch along a 100-mile
+of purples, pinks and greys stretch along a

-(161km) course.
-Yet it comes as something of a
+100-mile (161km) course.
+Yet it comes as something

-(550m) out of a flat arid plateau without any
+by 1,800ft (550m) out of a flat arid plateau

-warning, even though at some points it is 17 miles
+without any warning, even though at some points

-(27km) wide!
+it is 17 miles (27km) wide!

-According to
+According

-by the serpent, Kouteign Kooru, in an attempt
+carved by the serpent, Kouteign Kooru, in

-to escape capture.
-However, geologists say it
+an attempt to escape capture.
+However, geologists

-action of glaciers then further deepened the
+Erosion and the action of glaciers then further

-canyon.
+deepened the canyon.

 |

-the base of the canyon only remnants of the great
+the base of the canyon only remnants of the

-viewpoints are distant emerald pools.
-After rains
+from the viewpoints are distant emerald pools.

-against the elements on one Southern Africa’s
+pit themselves against the elements on one Southern

-most famous and popular hiking trails.
-The hike
+Africa’s most famous and popular hiking

-covers a distance of 54 miles (86km) over 5 days
+trails.
+The hike covers a distance of 54 miles

-in the base of the canyon, with absolutely no
+(86km) over 5 days in the base of the canyon,

-carry on your back and whatever water you can
+have only what you carry on your back and whatever

-find in semi-permanent pools.
-Because of its arduous
+water you can find in semi-permanent pools.

-nature, the National Park's office insists on
+Park's office insists on a certificate of fitness

-a certificate of fitness before you are allowed
+before you are allowed to commence the walk.

-to commence the walk.
-The reason for never turning
+The reason for never turning back, is that your

-back, is that your hike ends at Ai-Ais Hot Springs,
+hike ends at Ai-Ais Hot Springs, where you can

-in therapeutic hot water.
+hot water.

 AIS-AIS